 Step 1.
 Preparation

-- Estimate the amount of cooking oil and annatto seeds to make the oil.
-Usually, you can fry 300g (1 ¼ cups) annatto seeds per 1 liter of cooking oil.
-You can try any neutral oil from canola, sunflower to peanut oil.
-However, don’t use olive oil, as it has its own flavor and fragrance and shouldn’t be mixed with annatto seeds.
-Divide the amount of oil into 2 parts: a part equal to 2/3 and another part equal to 1/3 of the total amount of oil.
+- Estimate the amount of cooking oil and annatto seeds needed to make the oil.
+Typically, you can fry 300g (1 ¼ cups) of annatto seeds per 1 liter of cooking oil.
+You can use any neutral oil from canola, sunflower to peanut oil.
+However, avoid using olive oil, as it has its own flavor and fragrance which shouldn’t be mixed with annatto seeds.
+Divide the amount of oil into two parts: one part equal to 2/3 and another part equal to 1/3 of the total amount of oil.

 Step 2.
 Fry annatto seeds

-- Fry annatto seeds with the larger part of oil.
-Add all the seeds into the oil pan and turn on medium heat.
-Once the oil starts to boil, stir the seeds in boiling oil for 1 minute, turn off the heat, and continue to stir the seeds for 1 minute more.
-Drain hot oil to a glass jar, leave the fried seeds in the pan.
-Then, pour the rest of the cooking oil in and repeat the steps.
+- Fry the annatto seeds with the larger part (2/3) of the oil.
+Add all the seeds into the oil pan and set the heat to medium.
+Once the oil starts to boil, stir the seeds in the boiling oil for 1 minute, then turn off the heat and continue stirring the seeds for 1 more minute.
+Drain the hot oil into a glass jar, leaving the fried seeds in the pan.
+Then, pour the remaining cooking oil (1/3) into the pan and repeat the steps.

-- In case you are in hurry and would like to save time instead of frying the seeds 2 times, you can just add all the cooking oil and annatto seeds to a pan and heat it up.
-Once boiling, stir the seeds until a half of the seeds in boiling oil turn brown, then turn off the heat and drain the oil to a clean glass jar.
+- In case you are in a hurry and would like to save time instead of frying the seeds twice, you can simply add all the cooking oil and annatto seeds to a pan and heat them up.
+Once boiling, stir the seeds until half of them in the boiling oil turn brown, then turn off the heat and drain the oil into a clean glass jar.

 Step 3.
 Storing

-- You should store annatto oil in a glass jar/bottle with the lid closed.
-The red color of this oil is hard to clean if it’s on plastic box or bowl, so remember not to use plastic containers to store the oil.
-You can either store the oil at room temperature or in fridge.
-Use it within 3 months.
+- You should store annatto oil in a glass jar or bottle with the lid closed.
+The red color of this oil is difficult to clean if it spills on a plastic container or bowl, so remember not to use plastic containers to store the oil.
+You can either store the oil at room temperature or in the fridge.
+It's best to use it within 3 months.